Using SMTP to provide a STANAG 4406 Military Messaging Service

 - MMHS over SMTP as described above.

-MIXER Gateway & STANAG 4406 Protocol Interoperability
+MIXER Mappings and STANAG 4406 Protocol Interoperability

-The key to providing a coherent MMHS service with both STANAG 4406 and SMTP family protocols is a MIXER gateway, such as provided by Isode’s M-Switch MIXER product.
+The key to providing a coherent MMHS service with both STANAG 4406 and SMTP family protocols is a MIXER mapping, such as provided by Isode’s M-Switch MIXER product.
 The MMHS over SMTP protocol family was designed with MIXER mappings in mind, and so the services can be converted to a large extent.
 The MIXER gateway enables protocol co-existence.